 - temporary or intermittent leave;

 However, several modifications or adjustments are not considered reasonable accommodations.
 For example, your employer does not have to eliminate one of your essential job functions.
 Also, your employer is not required to lower company-wide production standards.
 Likewise, your employer does not have to provide items that help you perform personal, off-duty activities.
 For example, your employer is not required to provide you with a prosthetic limb, a wheelchair, eyeglasses, or hearing aids if they are also needed off the job.

 Whether the accommodation you need is a reasonable one can be a difficult and confusing issue.
-Therefore, contact an experienced disability discrimination lawyer at Kitay law Offices immediately.
+Therefore, contact an experienced lawyer at Kitay law Offices immediately.
 You can reach us online or at 888-KITAYLAW for a free consultation today!

 How do I request a reasonable accommodation at work?